VIRGINIA GENERAL ASSEMBLY

 These are all important steps to meeting the long-term needs of our member dentists and their patients – and they will require funding to move forward.
 But if we rely on those measures alone, millions of Virginians will unnecessarily go without access to essential preventative dental care in the coming years.

-With that in mind, the VDA’s House of Delegates met in January of this year and charged the VDA with pursuing options to increase pathways to the dental workforce, including an expedited pathway for internationally educated dentists to practice dental hygiene and allowing a pathway for experienced dental assistants to provide additional services in support of hygienists.
+With that in mind, the VDA’s House of Delegates met in January 2025 and charged the VDA with pursuing options to increase pathways to the dental workforce, including an expedited pathway for internationally educated dentists to practice dental hygiene and allowing a pathway for experienced dental assistants to provide additional services in support of hygienists.

 Solution